Chris-McGraw/lightsaber/README.md

 # lightsaber

-A responsive webpage for an interactive lightsaber with multiple behaviors.
+A responsive webpage for an interactive lightsaber.
 Built with HTML, CSS, JavaScript, and jQuery.